 It is our hope that NaturAmazonas will benefit not only the natural environment but also will bring economic and social development to the Putumayo region in the Post Conflict era.
 NaturAmazonas has four major components to maximize its benefits for local communities in the Putumayo:

-Inter-Agency Coordination to help develop partners for current and future conservation efforts
+Helps connect with partners for current and future conservation efforts

-140+ direct employment opportunities will be created within local communities
+opportunities have been created within local communities

 have improved food security and increased income

 Local residents have been hired for expeditions deep into the Piedmont, collecting and categorizing over 10,000 specimens of native plants.
-Called “Guardians of Botanical Knowledge,” these residents are at the same time building their knowledge about the native plants and contributing to the creation of important mapping of the botanical make-up of the forest in their areas.
-New species of plants, including some that are at risk, have been discovered by the Guardians.
+They are referred to as Guardians of Botanical Knowledge and they build their knowledge about the native plants and contribute to the creation of important mapping of the botanical make-up of the forest in their areas.
+New species of plants, have been discovered by the Guardians.

 Botanical Health Development Through Beekeeping